+Many kids are afraid to sleep alone.
 Siblings often share bedrooms in early childhood or until their parents can afford a larger house.
 Children of different sexes may want to have their own rooms as they grow older, but separating siblings can be challenging.
 Children who are accustomed to sleeping with someone else are used to having a built-in playmate and companion.
-Many children are afraid to sleep alone.
+Because of this, children are often afraid to sleep alone.
 Nightmares, fear of the dark and the monster under the bed are all very real obstacles for young children transitioning to their own rooms.
 Moving your child into his or her own room is typically a process that may take several weeks, so avoid rushing into it and be patient.
 I hope you find sleep tips useful to help your child sleep alone.

 How do I teach my child to sleep alone?
 The answer to this question is that it will be a process.
 Every child is different so how long it takes will be different for every child too.
 The steps below should help your child learn to sleep alone faster.
 A little like magic!